Titans split with Rams in league showdown | PostIndependent.com

 January 24, 2017

-With local valley teams squaring off, spectators were awarded an entertaining night of basketball from both schools as the Rams and Titans split on the night as the Lady Rams topped the Lady Titans 43-36, while the Titans topped the Rams in the boys game, 53-41.
+With local valley teams squaring off, spectators were awarded an entertaining night of basketball from both schools as the Rams and Titans split on the night.
+The Rams topped the Titans 43-36 in the girls game, while the Titans topped the Rams in the boys game, 53-41.

-Right from the opening tip Roaring Fork asserted itself down low as senior forward Cindy Salinas scored two quick buckets in the paint before senior forward Katie Weimer knocked down a midrange jumper to stake the Lady Rams to a 6-0 lead early in the first quarter.
+Right from the opening tip Roaring Fork asserted itself down low as senior forward Cindy Salinas scored two quick buckets in the paint before senior forward Katie Weimer knocked down a mid-range jumper to stake the Rams to a 6-0 lead early in the first quarter.

+“I thought Aldo did a pretty good job.
+We stick him on their best player; he’s a senior and you want your seniors to step up in those situations.
+I thought he did a really nice job all night for us.”Larry WilliamsRoaring Fork Head Coach

-In the second quarter of play Roaring Fork held the Lady Titans to just four points while scoring 13 of its own to take a 21-14 lead at the half as Salinas got another tough shot to fall in the paint while Weimer hit two jumpers of her own.
+In the second quarter of play, Roaring Fork held the Titans to just four points while scoring 13 of its own to take a 21-14 lead at the half as Salinas got another tough shot to fall in the paint while Weimer hit two jumpers of her own.

 Sophomore forward Kendall Bernot hit a layup in traffic to stretch the Roaring Fork lead to 17-12 before Salinas hit a layup and senior guard Lily Ramos hit two free throws to send the two teams into the half.